bazaarvoice/api-analytics/README.md

 The Bazaarvoice API Analytics starter kit is a sample consisting of static HTML, CSS, and js that demonstrates how API users should implement the required analytics tags when using the Bazaarvoice API.

-Before Using:
+Before Downloading:
 -------------
 1. Read the documentation on the [API Analytics tutorial](https://developer.bazaarvoice.com/apis/conversations/tutorials/Analytics) to ensure you understand the benefits of analytics as well as the requirements.
 Developers should also be familiar with the [API Terms of Use](https://developer.bazaarvoice.com/legal/terms_of_use).
 2. Download and install the [Bazaarvoice Analytics Inspector for Chrome](https://chrome.google.com/webstore/detail/bazaarvoice-analytics-ins/aepeegmfgianehembekeaamchabhfnng/related)
-3. Visit the hosted sample pages.
+3. Visit the [hosted sample pages](https://github.com/bazaarvoice/api-analytics/blob/master/README.md#hosted-sample).
 Both the [product description page](https://s3.amazonaws.com/api-analytics/index.html) and the [conversion page](https://s3.amazonaws.com/api-analytics/conversion.html) samples can be considered working samples of the API analytics.
 4. Realize that the starter kit is meant as a sample.
 It is static and by no means optimized for speed and scale.
 There are no calls made to the Conversations API to get product data.
 The key/value are hard coded in the js file.
 The code is provided as a means to help API users better understand API analytics.

 Hosted Sample: